Turks & Caicos and Caribbean Cuisine Restaurants On Providenciales

 Produce and Agriculture

-Paired with fish or conch, peas and grits was the favored side dish in the past, and was made from locally grown pigeon peas and maize, which was hand ground.
-As time passed, trade with other countries increased, and imported rice gradually replaced the maize.
-Today, peas n’ rice is by far the most common complement to local seafood dishes.
+Paired with fish or conch, peas and grits was the preferred side dish in the past.
+It was made from locally grown pigeon peas and maize, which was hand-ground.
+As time passed and trade between the Turks and Caicos and other countries increased, imported rice replaced maize.
+Today, peas n’ rice is by far the most common side in local seafood dishes.

 Modern Infusions